 Antidepressants are a medication that treats depression.
 They help improve the way the brain engages with certain chemicals to control mood or stress.
 Antidepressants take time, usually from two to four weeks, to work.

-Several types of psychotherapy like the kind we offer here at our Depression Treatment Program, or “talk therapy” can help people with depression.
+Several types of psychotherapy like the kind we offer here at our depression treatment center in Panama City Beach, FL, or “talk therapy” can help people with depression.
 Individual therapy, group therapy, and family counseling have all shown significant benefits in treating depression.

 JourneyPure Emerald Coast is an addiction treatment provider in Panama City Beach has helped many people addicted to prescription drugs overcome their prescription drug addiction and any co-occurring disorders.
 We have the staff and resources to give you or your loved one the best shot at a long-term recovery and a life free from addiction.

-We take a comprehensive and holistic approach in our Depression Treatment Program, including medical intervention and cognitive behavioral therapy as well as holistic services like experiential therapies.
+We take a comprehensive and holistic approach in our Panama City Beach, FL depression treatment center including medical intervention and cognitive behavioral therapy as well as holistic services like experiential therapies and trauma-informed care.
 This approach has successfully helped prescription drug abusers go on to live happy, productive, and sober lives.